 My interest in physical therapy was sparked, in part, by the idea that we can heal through the use of our own body and mind.
 I think the most important aspect of my practice is teaching patients about their problems and providing them with the tools to self-manage in a way that fits their lifestyle.
 I incorporate manual therapy, exercise prescriptions and pain education to achieve sustainable results.

 I have special interests in persistent pain, women’s health and running-related injuries, I enjoy treating a wide variety of conditions and believe that this makes me a better provider.
 I recognize that we live in a stressful society, and I aim to integrate stress management into my treatment to facilitate better healing.

 In my free time, I enjoy running, hiking, camping and cooking (mostly eating) with my friends and family.
-I utilize social support and meditative techniques/yoga for my own stress management and I like to incorporate these into my treatment approach.
+I utilize social support, meditative techniques and yoga for my own stress management, and I like to incorporate these into my treatment approach, as well.

 Specialty: Physical Therapy

 Locations: Downtown, Northeast